-In order to assign results from PCR-based tests the following criteria should be used:
+In order to assign results from PCR-based tests the following criteria should be used: Verification of the controls:

 - NIC and NAC: no band is visualized - PIC and PAC bands of the expected size (638 bp with subsp. sandyi and multiplex; 521 bp with subsp. multiplex; 412 bp with subsp. fastidiosa and multiplex) are visualized.
 If relevant, a band of the expected size is visualized for the IC and IPC.